lightstep/opentelemetry-examples/collector/hadoop/README.md

 ## Running the Example

 You can run this example with `docker-compose up` in this directory.
-You'll want to view this in Lightstep with a dashboard.
+You'll want to view this in Cloud Observability with a dashboard.

 #### Hadoop Docker